hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 **Now you have a modified ROM.
 Again, refer back to [../install/\#flashrom](../install/#flashrom) for information on how to flash it.
-It\'s the same method as you used before.
+It's the same method as you used before.
 Shut down and then boot up with your new configuration.**

 [Back to top of page.](#pagetop)